Atsidas/the-wild-oasis-website/README.md

 Replace your-supabase-url, your-supabase-anon-key, your-google-client-id, and your-google-client-secret with your actual Supabase and Google credentials.

-Usage
+## Usage

+- **Explore Cabins**:
-   Explore Cabins: Use the Cabin Gallery to browse available luxury cabins.
-Apply filters to find cabins that meet your needs based on the number of guests.
+  - Use the Cabin Gallery to browse available luxury cabins.
+  - Apply filters to find cabins that meet your needs based on the number of guests.

+- **Booking**:
-   Booking: Select your desired dates and make a reservation directly through the website.
+  - Select your desired dates and make a reservation directly through the website.

+- **Account Management**:
-   Account Management: Sign in using your Google account, and manage your bookings and personal profile through the Guest Area.
+  - Sign in using your Google account.
+  - Manage your bookings and personal profile through the Guest Area.

+- **About**:
-   About: Visit the About Page to learn more about The Wild Oasis and its luxury offerings.
+  - Visit the About Page to learn more about The Wild Oasis and its luxury offerings.

-Technologies Used
+## Technologies Used

-   Next.js: A React framework for server-side rendering and static site generation.
+- **Next.js**: A React framework for server-side rendering and static site generation.
-   Tailwind CSS: A utility-first CSS framework for rapid UI development.
+- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
-   Supabase: An open-source Firebase alternative providing backend services like database and authentication.
+- **Supabase**: An open-source Firebase alternative providing backend services like database and authentication.
-   Google Authentication: Secure and fast authentication using Google profiles.
+- **Google Authentication**: Secure and fast authentication using Google profiles.